-Paul's approach here will naturally be similar to that we saw him take in Acts 14:15-17, only here in Athens, the audience is much more sophisticated than were the good citizens of Lystra.
-These were men, who while aware of all of the latest religious speculations of the day, also knew very little, if anything, of the Old Testament or the God of Israel, as would the Jews and "God-fearers" in the synagogue.
+Paul's approach is naturally similar to that which he took in Acts 14:15-17, though here in Athens, the audience is more sophisticated than were the good citizens of Lystra.
+These were thinkers who, while aware of all of the latest religious speculations of the day, knew very little, if anything, of the Old Testament or the God of Israel, as would the Jews and God-fearers in the synagogue.
 Standing before the professional philosophers, Paul begins his speech by again appealing to the common ground that he holds with his hearers-the religious nature of humanity.
 "Men of Athens!
 I see that in every way you are very religious."
-Paul does not see the religious nature as an end in itself, for he immediately moves on to point these "religious" men to the source of that religious nature and intuition, the true and living God, the creator of all things.
-This is precisely the point that Calvin tries to make in the opening words of the Institutes:
+Paul does not see the religious nature as an end in itself, for he immediately moves on to point these religious people to the source of that religious nature and intuition, the true and living God, the Creator of all things.
+This is precisely the point that Calvin makes in the opening words of the Institutes:

 Our wisdom, in so far as it ought to be deemed true and solid Wisdom, consists almost entirely of two parts: the knowledge of God and of ourselves.
 But as these are connected together by many ties, it is not easy to determine which of the two precedes and gives birth to the other.
-For, in the first place, no man can survey himself without forthwith turning his thoughts towards the God in whom he lives and moves; because it is perfectly obvious, that the endowments which we possess cannot possibly be from ourselves; nay, that our very being is nothing else than subsistence in God alone....On the other hand, it is evident that man never attains to a true self-knowledge until he have previously contemplated the face of God, and come down after such contemplation to look into himself.
+For, in the first place, no man can survey himself without forthwith turning his thoughts towards the God in whom he lives and moves; because it is perfectly obvious, that the endowments which we possess cannot possibly be from ourselves; nay, that our very being is nothing else than subsistence in God alone?.
+On the other hand, it is evident that man never attains to a true self knowledge until he has previously contemplated the face of God, and come down after such contemplation to look into himself.10

-If one starts with humanities' innate religious nature, we are quickly pushed to the existence of God for an explanation.
+If one starts with humanity's innate religious nature, we are quickly pushed to the existence of God for an explanation.
 On the contrary, when we start with God's existence, only then are we able to explain the human predicament.
 In this case, Paul thought it best to begin by appealing to the religious nature of the Athenians, again finding common ground with his audience.

 Next, Paul reminds the Athenians that their own philosophy amounts to practical atheism.
-For as he was passing through their city, he saw an altar dedicated "to the [or] an unknown god."
-The reference to an "unknown God," is very likely a reference to an altar dedicated to a "god" whose original name had been defaced many years before, and which was now long-since forgotten to subsequent generations.
-The altar may have been repaired and re-dedicated, "to an unknown god."
-While the Athenians were willing to worship one whom they did not know, Paul now sets before them "the God who is there" -to use Francis Schaeffer's term.
+For as he was passing through their city, he saw an altar dedicated "to the [or an] unknown god."
+The reference to an "unknown God" is very likely a reference to an altar dedicated to a "god" whose original name had been defaced many years before, and which had been forgotten by subsequent generations.
+The altar may have been repaired and rededicated, "to an unknown god."
+Paul now sets before them "the God who is there"- o use Francis Schaeffer's phrase.
 "The 'god' who is unknown to you is the very God about whom I will now tell you!"